telerik/blazor-docs/components/treelist/columns/multi-column-headers.md

 ---
 title: Multi-Column Headers
 page_title: Multi Column Headers
-description: Stack multiple columns under a single header in the data grid for Blazor.
+description: Stack multiple columns under a single header in the treelist for Blazor.
-slug: grid-columns-multiple-column-headers
+slug: treelist-columns-multiple-column-headers
-tags: telerik,blazor,grid,column,multi,multiple,headers
+tags: telerik,blazor,treelist,column,multi,multiple,headers
 published: True
 position: 25
 ---

 # Multi-Column Headers

-The grid allows you to stack several columns under one header to visually group relevant fields for your end users.
+The treelist allows you to stack several columns under one header to visually group relevant fields for your end users.

 To use multiple column headers:

-1. Define a `GridColumn` instance for each multi-column header you want.
+1. Define a `TreeListColumn` instance for each multi-column header you want.
 Set its `Title`.
 1. Under its `<Columns>` nested tag, add the columns you want it to contain.

 You will find the following sections in this article: